Customers don’t feel like they have a relationship with you

 Subscription Billing Best Practices

-As a Microsoft Partners, start to scale, we are faced with the challenge of collecting funds and chasing payments for the subscription products and services that we sell.
+As Microsoft Partners, start to scale, we are faced with the challenge of collecting funds and chasing payments for the subscription-based products and services that we sell.
 Time spent talking about collections can be invested in improving products and services.

 It’s important to understand the reasons why B2B customers don’t pay on time or worse don’t pay at all:

 To address some of these issues, we apply some of the best practices to align your CSP business with the tools and capabilities in Work 365.
 This article addresses the issues around how to ensure your service, sales, and billings are aligned with customer expectations.